nubomedia/developer-guidelines/docs/tutorial/nubomedia-room.md

 In order to migrate the existing Kurento application to the NUBOMEDIA cloud, several aspects have to be taken into consideration:

 - To add *nubomedia-media-client* as dependency.
 As depicted in the [Media API](../api/media.md) section, this library should be included in any Java application which is going to be deployed in the NUBOMEDIA PaaS.
-Since this tutorial is created in Maven, the following dependency should de included in the [pom.xml](https://github.com/nubomedia/nubomedia-magic-mirror/blob/master/pom.xml):
+Since this tutorial is created in Maven, the following dependency should be included in the [pom.xml](https://github.com/nubomedia/nubomedia-magic-mirror/blob/master/pom.xml):

 ```xml
 <dependency>